GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

       coincide with the times given via |-T| (but not all times need to have a corresponding file).
     - A file list given as *flist*\ **+l**, where *flist* is an ASCII table with one load time and topography grid filename per record (e.g., as produced by :doc:`grdseamount </supplements/potential/grdseamount>` |-M|).
       These load times can be different from the evaluation times given via |-T|.
-For load time format, see |-T|. **Note**: If *flist* has two trailing words the the second will be interpreted as a load density grid and used for that layer instead of the fixed *rl* setting in |-D|.
+For load time format, see |-T|. **Note**: If *flist* has three trailing words the the second will be interpreted as a load density grid and used for that layer instead of the fixed *rl* setting in |-D|.
+The last trailing word is a formatted age string.
     - A file list with extension ".lis" does not need the **+l** modifier and will be automatically recognized as a file list.